 Being human is a busy job, and we all like to make things simpler for ourselves.
-Often this means spending evenings on meal prep for the next day.
-If you’re a smoothie enthusiast, you’re probably wondering if you can make one the night before without losing all the vital nutrients you’re aiming to put in your body.
+Often, this means spending evenings on meal prep for the next day.
+If you’re a smoothie enthusiast, you’re probably wondering if you can make one the night before without losing all the vital nutrients you aim to put in your body.
 The short answer is yes, but it isn’t exactly straightforward.
-It depends largely upon the way you store it and what ingredients you’ve used.
-This guide should help you determine how you can make smoothies ahead of time without losing too much of their vitality.
+It depends mainly on how you store it and which ingredients you’ve used.
+This guide should help you determine how to make smoothies ahead of time without losing too much of their vitality.

 When food cells are split open in your blender, they are exposed to oxygen.
 Oxygen is the catalyst for the breakdown of those cells, including vitamins and other nutrients.
-In other words, oxygen exposure causes oxidization, which spells the beginning of the spoilage process.
+In other words, oxygen exposure causes oxidization, which starts the spoilage process.

 Keeping It Fresh

 The secret to slowing the oxidization process is three-fold: